New & Used Tesla Model S: In Depth

 The first few thousand Model S sedan built have otherwise relatively few of the electronic systems and gadgetry offered in the large German luxury sedans.
 Tesla spent the bulk of its development effort on the battery management system--as well as designing the complete car.
 So the Model S does not offer adaptive cruise control, for instance, nor collision avoidance, lane-departure warning or correction, automatic parking, or any of the other complex electronic systems offered as pricey options among its competitors.

-One important option for buyers, however, is the choice of three different battery-pack capacities: 85 kilowatt-hours, 60 kWh, and 40 kWh.
+One important option for buyers, however, is the choice of two different battery-pack capacities: 85 kilowatt-hours and 60 kWh (a third variant, with 40 kWh, was announced but never produced--due to extremely low demand, Tesla says).
 The first has been rated at 265 miles of electric range by the EPA, and the second at 208 miles.
-Production of 60-kWh Model S versions began in January 2013, and the smallest 40-kWh capacity version is expected to follow within a few months.
-That last version has not yet been rated for range.
-As always, effective real-world range will vary greatly, depending on driving speed, style, accessory use, and outside temperature.
+As always, effective real-world range--on a Tesla or any other plug-in electric car--will vary greatly, depending on driving speed, style, accessory use, and outside temperature.

 Tesla has chosen not to use the industry-standard J-1772 charging socket used in every other plug-in car, reportedly because it was viewed as too large and ugly.
 This has allowed the company, however, to fit a single plug of its own design that will handle the car's built-in 10-kilowatt charging--some models come with a pair of 10-kW chargers, for a total of 20 kW--as well as fast charging delivered by a future network of Tesla-only "Supercharger" stations to be located between city pairs.
 The lowest-range Model S cannot be equipped with the second 10-kW charger, but the company provides a J-1772 adaptor cord for all models so Model S owners can recharge at conventional public or private charging stations.